 They May Keep Emergency On-Call Hours

-Private offices may be more likely to offer emergency on-call hours than corporate dental chains.
-As a result, if you have a dental emergency, you can usually get in to see your dentist right away.
+Private offices in the dental industry may be more likely to offer emergency on-call hours than corporate dental chains.
+As a result, if you have a dental emergency, you can usually get in to see your dentist immediately.
 This is a big advantage if you’re looking for a dentist who can provide prompt, efficient care in an emergency.
+Remember going to the hospital won’t get you anywhere with a dental emergency; only a dentist can handle dental issues!

 They May Be More Flexible With Scheduling